uoou/podbastard/README.md

 Installation
 ------------

-Copy it somewhere and open it in a browser. local filesystem is fine, doesn't have to be hosted.
+Copy it somewhere and open it in a browser.
+Local filesystem is fine, doesn't have to be hosted.

 Limitations
 - Limited to whatever media your bwoser can play inside html5 audio/video tags
 - Requires javascript.
 Obviously.
 Being written in Javascript.
-Which is is.
+Which it is.

 License
 -------